scrabbletank/farhome-rules/rulesdoc.md

 #### Beasts

-- **Elk:** You add 2 superior dice with athletics checks and your move speed increases by 1.
+- **Elk:** You add 2 superior dice with athletics challenges and your move speed increases by 1.
-- **Rabbit:** You add a superior die to Dexterity saves and acrobatics checks.
+- **Rabbit:** You add a superior die to Dexterity saves and acrobatics challenges.
 The rabbit has 1 wound and cannot be hurt while on your person.
 - **Bear:** Your max wounds increase by 1.
 - **Snake:** You add 1 superior die to Intelligence saves and attribute saves against the Charm effect.
 The snake has 1 wound and cannot be hurt while on your person.
-- **Eagle:** You add 2 superior dice to perception checks.
+- **Eagle:** You add 2 superior dice to perception challenges.
 The eagle has a flying speed of 5/5.
-- **Wolf:** You add 1 superior die to conversation and insight checks.
+- **Wolf:** You add 1 superior die to conversation and insight challenges.
 When helping or being helped by an ally you may reroll 3 dice.

 #### Eagle